The Christmas Bonus is an extra payment for people getting a long-term social welfare payment.

-In 2017 the Christmas Bonus was 85% of your normal weekly payment (including the Living Alone Increase, the Island Allowance and the Over-80 Increase).
+In 2020, the Christmas Bonus will be 100% of your normal weekly payment (including the Living Alone Increase, the Island Allowance and the Over-80 Increase).
 The Christmas Bonus does not include Fuel Allowance.
-The minimum Christmas Bonus payment was €20.
+The minimum Christmas Bonus payment is €20.

 If an Increase for a Qualified Adult is paid directly to your dependent spouse, civil partner or cohabitant, the Christmas Bonus is also paid directly to them.

-If you are getting 2 eligible social welfare payments (for example, a One-Parent Family Payment and the Domiciliary Care Allowance or a half-rate Carer’s Allowance as well as your primary payment) you get the Christmas Bonus in respect of both payments.
+If you are getting 2 eligible social welfare payments (for example, a One-Parent Family Payment and the Domiciliary Care Allowance or a half-rate Carer’s Allowance as well as your primary payment) you get the Christmas Bonus for both payments.